fosslight/fosslight-guide-en/scanner/README.md

       - **fosslight_source**
           - Scanned files : Total number of analyzed files
           - Detected source : Number of files where open source was detected.
-            - If no open source is detected, (No OSS detected) is displayed.
+            - If no open source is detected, it is displayed as ‘Detected source: 0’.
           - KB Enable/KB Unreachable : Indicates whether KB DB is enabled.
           - Mode : Mode used for Source analysis.